 It also keeps me in practice at communicating in a simple, easily understood way: this is something I insist on doing, always, but it’s important to continuously adapt and improve language and metaphors when talking about technology and this is best done on the job.

 Having been a systems administrator for many years, including running large email and web services along with creating networks and firewalls, I know most technologies inside out and can immediately see the root cause of most problems.
-I run a Nominet tag, and so understand the domain system, including DNS, which is vital when moving hosting or changing your main domain.
+I have run a Nominet tag and so understand the domain system, including DNS, which is vital when moving hosting or changing your main domain.

 I have also run live streaming systems since the early 2000s, and can offer expertise on everything from large streaming events down to simple home multi-camera setups for live streamed tutorials.